ielab/elastic4IR/custom_scoring/README.md

 }
 ```

-At this stage, you should be all set to install the plugin to elasticsearch.
+At this stage, you should be set to install the plugin into Elasticsearch.
 A `gradle` task is provided
 to do this.
-It will build and copy the files to wherever `ES_PATH` is set.
+It will build and copy the files according to the`ES_PATH`.
 To run this `gradle` task, in
 the same directory as this readme file, run:

 ```bash
 ./gradlew installPlugin
 ```

-For elasticsearch to register the plugin as installed, you need to **restart** elasticsearch.
+For Elasticsearch to register the plugin as installed, you need to **restart** Elasticsearch.
-If new plugin is loaded succesfully, you will see the following message within the Elasticsearch log
+If a new plugin is loaded succesfully, you will see the following message within the Elasticsearch log
 ```
 [2017-07-27T13:51:33,444][INFO ][o.e.p.PluginsService     ] [J-8Q2RU] loaded module [ES KL Divergence Similarity]
 ```

-## using the custom similarity module
+## Using the custom similarity module
-Now that we have load the KL Divergence similarity module, we can use it in our index.
+Now that we have loaded the KL Divergence similarity module, we can use it for retrieval from our index.
-From kibana, create an index using the KL Divergence with default parameter values (mu=2000, ad=700)
+To demonstrate this, we shall use Kibana.
+In Kibana, create an index using the KL Divergence with default parameter values (mu=2000, ad=700 in this case).

 ```kibana
 PUT books
 {